MiffyBruna/RobotsBuildingEducation/documentation/interface.md

           impact: 100,
           action: `inspire`,
           icon: `⚡`,
-          request: `ms. roxana, can you please share an inspiring story about ${ultimateEffeciencyJutsu( `Learn Coding`
+          request: `rox, can you please share an inspiring story about ${ultimateEffeciencyJutsu( `Learn Coding`
           )}?`,
           response: (